-After completing The Pacific Crest Trail, I realized that hiking is something I love so of course, I started to plan my next hiking adventure, and before I knew I had made plans for the next few years 🙂
+After completing The Pacific Crest Trail, I realized that hiking is something I really love.
+I mean REALLY love.
+So of course, I started to plan my next hiking adventure, and before I knew I had made plans for the next few years 🙂

-Making these plans helps a little bit on my restlessness and living in a country without any really exciting places to hike it a hard itch to scratch while I wait for the next hike.
+Making these plans helps a little bit on my restlessness and living in a country without any really exciting places to hike it is a hard itch to scratch while I wait for my next hike.

 The TGO Challenge is a self-supported Scottish Coast to Coast backpacking adventure.
 In essence it is about experiencing the remote parts of Scotland you can only reach by foot.

 Unlike just about all other backpacking events, you plan your own bespoke route.
 There is an immense satisfaction in walking a route that you have created.

 -edit: The TGO challenge got canceled because of COVID-19 so hopefully I can do it in 2021 instead.